 Research Scientist Track

 Research Scientist Track faculty are typically part of a scientific team or have achieved independence in a research program and have demonstrated excellence in initiation, direction and completion of research projects.
-A record of peer-reviewed publications is expected.
+A record of peer-reviewed publications with first/senior authorship is expected.